Block Prints of Sanganer

 But faces still look grim.
 Faced with pollution charges and that too, only because of the screen printing industry, life is still dark.

 The good news is that, because of the persistent efforts, Under Geographical Indication of Goods Registration and Protection Act.1999, Sanganeri Hand Block Textiles and Furnishings have been recognized to have a unique identity in manufacturing and in belonging to the area of Sanganer.
-Consequently sale of hand block or screen printed product from any other area as Sanganeri will be punishable under the law, thereby giving a new lease of life to the trade and some 1500 artisans and about 5000 families indirectly or directly dependent on block printing.
+Consequently sale of hand block or screen printed product from any other area as Sanganeri will be punishable under the law, thereby giving a new e trade and some 1500 artisans and about 5000 families indirectly or directly dependent on block printing.